strapi/documentation/docusaurus/docs/user-docs/content-manager/reviewing-content.md

 To change the review stage of your content:

 1. Access the edit view of your content-type.
-2. In the Information box, click on the _Review stage_ drop-down list.
+2. In the *Review Workflows* box on the right side of the interface, click on the _Review stage_ drop-down list.
 3. Choose the new review stage of your entry.
 It is automatically saved.

 <ThemedImage